Research Report 2008/2009

 A recurring problem in the agricultural industry has been the inability of the office of the Registrar, Act 36 (Fertilizers, Farm Feeds, Agricultural Remedies and Stock Remedies) to complete applications and registrations within a reasonable time frame.
 Many industries are suffering severe losses as a result of this inefficiency and the PRF would like to express the belief that this problem will receive the necessary attention from authorities very soon.

 In our Research Report last year we reported on the Government policy regarding Biofuels.
 Initially, the PRF had high expectations that this would provide a potential boost to protein production, but unfortunately nothing substantial has since materialised.
 Behind the scenes, however, there are interesting developments and all is not lost.
-In the mean time, the PRF has contracted Dr L du Plessis to keep the Board and working groups abreast of developments in this area, both locally and internationally.
+In the mean time, the PRF has contracted Dr L du Plessis to keep the Board and work groups abreast of developments in this area, both locally and internationally.
 All the reports by Dr du Plessis appear on the PRF website and these make for interesting reading.

 Several Board members received special awards in the past year and we would like to congratulate them on the following: